Code-Institute-Submissions/plan-b/README.md

 * As a page visitor I want to be able to navigate the website intuitively and learn more about the bitcoin and other technologies being offered.
 * As a page visitor, I want to easily find the contact information.
-* As a customer, I want to find relavant social media links on the website.
+* As a customer, I want to find relevant social media links on the website.

 **Project Goal**